petermr/pyamiimage/dictionaries/readme.md

 Then, the list obtained is read and the words are looked up in WikiData for their element code, description, and relatable element codes.

 The frequency of occurrence of a word is also recorded.

 This data is stored in terpene and terpene synthase dictionaries respectively.
+The synonyms of the words are also curated in the dictionaries.